Peakatrov/cram-o-matic_optimiser/README.md

 - Promote on Reddit for feature requests and bug highlighting
 - Dockerise for discrete deployment

+### Issues
+- _Enigma Berry_ is not valued on Serebii's page, so has been set to value 0
+- Ensure that the first item's type will not change output item (like NORMAL type with range 131-140 producing TR42 instead of Rare Candy)
+- Dynite Ore, Galarica Wreath and other Crown Tundra items are not in input_items.json

 ### Acknowledgements
 [Serebii](https://www.serebii.net/swordshield/cram-o-matic.shtml): without their guide to the Cram-o-Matic, _many_ players would have struggled to use this extremely helpful device.

-[ThirdSpartan](https://github.com/ThirdSpartan/ThirdSpartan.github.io): found during the development of this project, their recipe finder proved that users actually welcomed such helpful tools.
+[ThirdSpartan](https://github.com/ThirdSpartan/ThirdSpartan.github.io): found during the development of this project, their recipe finder proved that users actually welcomed such helpful tools, and they spent the time transcribing items into JSON format, which was continued for this project.